apriyadarshee/WM-drone-delivery-demo/README.md

 	![methods flow](resources/../src/main/resources/wmDroneProc.png)
 	Where design of the steps' flow makes it simpler to code with clarity; it solves for two other problem -
 a) it allows one to zoom in to a bug/issue since it is confined between known states and all variables pertaining to any state change are auditable.
-b) any computation intensive step (say if the delivery sequence needed big heuristic calculation) can be refactored and externalized possibly to a server-less implementation.
+b) any computation intensive step (say if the delivery sequence needed big heuristic calculation) can be refactored, pluggable and externalized possibly to a server-less implementation.